Aniket-Engg/node-postgres-registration/README.md

 ## Roadmap
 ### User Stories
-- [x] The user can register with his name (optional), email and password.
+- [x] I can register with my name (optional), email and password.
-- [x] The user can login with his email and password.
+- [x] I can login with my email and password.
-- [x] The user can change his password using his old one.
+- [x] I can change my password using my old one.
-- [ ] The user can change his name.
+- [ ] I can change my name.
-- [ ] The user can change his email securely.
+- [ ] I can change my email securely.
-- [ ] The user can setup a new passport if he forgot it.
+- [ ] I can setup a new passport if I forget it.
-- [ ] The user can delete his account, confirmed with his password.
+- [ ] I can delete my account, confirming the action with my password.

 ### Development
 - [ ] Automate the project setup and init, as well as finding and getting dependencies before launching.